A Short Story

 It was all easy and reassuring and superficial, but then several years later, when Yvonne left me, when Brad and Sabrina had moved on to a much nicer neighborhood, I wasn’t particularly on guard when Sabrina invited me to what she called the “Lodge.”

 “It’s special,” she said, “and we’ve missed you.”

 So picture this, a few days later: I walk into a big room.

-It’s spacious, high ceilings, carpeted, lined with windows and french doors on three sides, and a large oil painting of a pine tree on the 4th wall.
-There are several comfortable chairs in the room, facing the pine tree, and you can’t help noticing that as people take their seats, they put their hands over their face for a few seconds, close their eyes, and appear to be doing some sort of breathing exercise.
+It’s spacious, with high ceilings, carpeted, lined with windows and french doors on three sides.
+An uber-large oil painting of a pine tree adorns the fourth wall.
+It has to be at least 16 feet tall.
+There are several comfortable chairs in the room, facing the pine tree painting, and you can’t help noticing that as people take their seats, they put their hands over their face for a few seconds, close their eyes, and appear to be doing some sort of breathing exercise.
 They fall into easy conversation with other people after this is completed, but you haven’t seen one person take a seat without going through this ritual.

 “Branch work,” Sabrina explains.